-UREC will consider whether granting a waiver of informed consent for use of these samples is ethically appropriate given the unique circumstances and potential social value argued for by the applicant.
+UREC will consider whether granting a waiver of informed consent for use of data/samples is ethically appropriate given the unique circumstances and potential social value argued for by the applicant.
 If UREC were to grant a waiver of informed consent, it would be based on consideration of whether the requirement for informed consent (respect for autonomy) could in this case be exceeded by the potential social value (anticipated benefit to society) of the research as well as any potential benefits to patient management/care that are anticipated.
-The researcher is encouraged to submit convincing evidence of these anticipated benefits and social value in the revised protocol.
+The researcher is encouraged to motivate why the risks associated with waiving individual informed consent are considered to be outweighed by the anticipated benefits and social value of the research.